 Rosalind Bradley is a Baptist minister affiliated with the Alliance of Baptists.
 Rosalind is a graduate of Randolph-Macon Woman’s College (now Randolph College, B.A.), Virginia Commonwealth University (M.F.A. and M.S.), and Virginia Union University School of Theology (M.Div. and D.Min.).
 Rosalind served as an Assistant Professor and Clinical Pastoral Education Supervisor at Virginia Commonwealth University in the Department of Patient Counseling for five years, after more than 20 years as a research assistant in various laboratories in the School of Basic Health Sciences.
 Rosalind also served as Pastor of Faith, Hope and Love Ministries and as an Associate Minister at three Baptist churches.

 Mark Jensen is a minister affiliated with the Alliance of Baptists.
 He earned the B.A. from Houston Baptist University and the M.Div. and the Ph.D. from Southern Baptist Theological Seminary.
 Mark is Associate Professor of Pastoral Care at Wake Forest University School of Divinity.
 He leads a Certificate Program in Spirituality and Health offered jointly by the Divinity School and the Wake Forest School of Medicine, and coordinates a dual degree program in Divinity and Counseling.

 Francis Rivers Meza is a Presbyterian minister (PCUSA) and graduate of Duke University (B.S.) and McCormick Theological Seminary (M.Div.).
 Francis served for several years as a colleague in ministry with the Waldensian Church in Italy, Argentina, and Uruguay.
 Prior to joining the faculty in 2002, Francis was the Coordinator of the CPE Program at Parkland Health & Hospital System in Dallas, TX.

 Dianne Horton is Manager of Chaplaincy and Clinical Ministries at Lexington Medical Center of Wake Forest Baptist Health.
 She is an ordained and endorsed minister affiliated with the National Baptist Convention, USA, Inc. Dianne is a graduate of Salem College (B.A.) and Wake Forest University School of Divinity (M.Div.).
 Dianne is a Board Certified Chaplain by the Association of Professional Chaplains.
 In addition to her chaplaincy work, Dianne also works closely with the community engagement efforts of FaithHealth in Forsyth and Davidson Counties.

-Adam Ridenhour is the Staff Chaplain at Wake Forest Baptist Health – Davie Medical Center.
+Adam Ridenhour is the Manager of Chaplaincy and Clinical Ministries at Wake Forest Baptist Health – Davie Medical Center.
 He is a minister affiliated with the Cooperative Baptist Fellowship.
 Adam is a graduate of Catawba College (B.A.), Wake Forest University School of Divinity (M.Div.), and Wake Forest University Graduate School (M.A., Counseling).
-Adam is applying for board certification through the Association of Professional Chaplains and seeking Licensed Professional Counseling Associate status in NC.
-Adam is married to Courtney and they raise cattle and honey bees on their farm in Advance.
+Adam is a Board Certified Chaplain (BCC) by the Association of Professional Chaplains, a Licensed Professional Counselor Associate (LPCA) and National Certified Counselor (NCC).

 Erin Lysse is a Supervisory Education Student.
 She is an ordained Baptist minister and most recently served as the Minister to Families at Union Cross Baptist Church.
 She received her Bachelor of Fine Arts (Speech Communication) from Valdosta State University and her M.Div. from McAfee School of Theology at Mercer University.
 Erin completed a Level I unit of CPE in the congregation-based program and two years of residency at Wake Forest Baptist Medical Center.